mxn/eth_option/README.md

 </table>

 The price of Ethereum went up and per 2018-11-01 the price reaches 4000 DAI per WETH.
 Clair decides to exercise 5 of her options.
 So she borrows and transfers 5 * 3000 (strike price) to meta-option contract and get back 5 WETH.
 These 5 WETH she sells on exchange at 4000 to make 5000 (5 * (4000 - 3000) ) DAI.
+Another possibility is to exercise option with exchange.
+In this case Clair does not need basis token at all.
+The corresponding amount of underlying is exchanged by the smart contract.
+As a result she gets DAI (exceed amount above corresponding "strike" amount) directly.
 Two option contracts she would like to hold for further growth.

 <table>
 <tr>